 College football Week 1 odds, spreads, best bets and must-watch games

-College football Week 1 odds, best bets and must-watch games originally appeared on NBC Sports Boston
+College football Week 1 odds, best bets and must-watch games originally appeared on NBC Sports Chicago

 Week 1 of the college football season has arrived, and the schedule makers did not disappoint.